Photo credit Massoud Memar

 In 2016 Arta graduated from the Gerrit Rietveld Academy audio visual department, and besides her individual art practice she was a co-founder of an art collective DAY, where she was actively involved in the development of upcycling projects and live performances in 2017.
-Since 2018 Maison Arta is devoted to a sustainable lingerie and loungewear prototype design and develpment of an educational program in eco-innovation.
+Since 2018 Maison Arta has been devoted to a sustainable lingerie and loungewear prototype design, as well as develpment of a design framework in sustainable innovation.
 In 2019 Maison Arta launched couching services in creative strategy design – empowering and activating individuals and organisations and their talents in today’s transforming world.

 My longing for more harmony in human’s relation to his natural environment and a deep need to reconnect to the physical matter invites me to create work that inspires us to think about sustainability.
 Many times we, people and our surrounding nature, pass each other by on a daily basis, but without ever taking the time to really know each other.
 Through my work I would like to provide an opportunity to slow down and see our environment with a new set of eyes.
 The environmental and social issues of our time demand that we consider art and design as a transformative social practice and promote environmentally and socially conscious habits among society.
 My work is produced with consideration for the wider impact of the work and its reception in relationship to its environments (social, economic, biophysical, emotional and cultural).
 With my practice I refer to the modern, fast lifestyle and I’m confronting those lifestyle patterns in the way I live, work and deal with materiality, by following my intuition.